EMPOWERINGYOUTH

 Edward M. Hallowell, MD

-MEET CANDACE SAHM, Executive Director—Candace’s son began having difficulties in school when he was eleven years old.
-He struggled in less structured classes like art and PE.
-He showed signs of distractibility and impulsivity, which impeded his learning process.
-Even though, he was at the top of his class in math, the Chess Club Champion, and in the highest reading group.
-He couldn’t remember to hand in his assignments.
-His challenges ultimately led to a diagnosis of ADHD.
+MEET CANDACE SAHM, Executive Director—Candace's child began having difficulties in school at eleven years old.
+Struggling in less structured classes like art and PE, Candace's child showed signs of distractibility and impulsivity, which impeded the learning process.
+Even at the top of his class in math, the Chess Club Champion, and the highest reading group, Candace's child couldn't remember to hand in assignments.
+These challenges ultimately led to a diagnosis of ADHD.

-At the time, Candace was struck by how similar his struggles in school were to her own.
-It wasn’t that she couldn’t understand the material; it was that she was unfocused, and time management and organization felt like insurmountable obstacles.
-As she researched ADHD to understand her son’s diagnosis, she began to suspect what doctors would eventually confirm: Candace also had ADHD.
+At the time, Candace was struck by how similar her child's struggles in school were to her own.
+It wasn't that she couldn't understand the material; she was unfocused, and time management and organization felt like insurmountable obstacles.
+As she researched ADHD to understand her child's diagnosis, she began to suspect what doctors would eventually confirm: Candace also had ADHD.

 WhoWeAre